Sufficient Conditions and Constraints for Reversing General Quantum Errors: Introduction

-When the evolution does not correspond to a CP map, we would like to find a way to generalize or extend the reversibility conditions (CP error correcting conditions \eqref{eq:cpecc}) to more general evolutions.
-Motivated by a desire to describe very general error models, such as those considered by Aharanov and Ben-Or \cite{aharonov2008FaultTolQuantComp}, Shabani and Lidar \cite{shabani_2009} studied this problem and showed that the same code space for the corresponding CP map works for a corresponding NCP map (specified below), but they focused on the hermiticity of the evolution and not the positivity.
+When the evolution does not correspond to a CP map, we would like to find a way to generalize or extend the reversibility conditions [CP error correcting conditions \eqref{eq:cpecc}].
+Motivated by a desire to describe very general error models such as those considered by Aharonov and Ben-Or \cite{aharonov2008FaultTolQuantComp}, Shabani and Lidar \cite{shabani_2009} studied this problem and showed that the same code space for the corresponding CP map works for a corresponding NCP map (specified below), but they focused on the Hermiticity of the evolution and not the positivity.

 In this paper, we show that if an evolution is not described by a CP map, satisfying the CP quantum error correcting conditions can produce a code space that is not in the domain of the NCP error map in the sense that it does not produce a positive output.
-In contrast to \cite{shabani_2009}, we seek an output that is not only hermitian, but also positive.
-We provide conditions on the code, via Theorem 1, such that the quantum error correcting conditions for an NCP evolution will produce a positive, hermitian output.
-This leads to a set of sufficient conditions for the reversibility of an NCP evolution when we demand that the output be both hermitian and positive.
-This is our Theorem 2 which is followed by examples.
+In contrast to \cite{shabani_2009}, we seek an output that is not only Hermitian but also positive.
+We provide conditions on the code, via Theorem 1, such that the quantum error correcting conditions for a NCP map will produce a nonpositive, Hermitian output.
+This leads to a set of sufficient conditions for the reversibility of a NCP map when we demand that the output be both Hermitian and positive.
+The conditions in Ref.~\cite{shabani_2009} are sufficient only if the positivity is not in question.
+This is stated in Theorem 2 and followed by instructive examples.